MicrosoftDocs/power-platform/power-platform/guidance/coe/power-bi-nurture.md

 ## YoY Adoption

-The **YoY Adoption** page shows your year-on-year adoption of Power Platform, this page highlights growth in number of apps, cloud flows, desktop flows, chatbots, environments and makers and shows you the percentage increase or decrease year-on-year.
+The **YoY Adoption** page shows your year-on-year adoption of Power Platform.
+This page highlights growth in number of apps, cloud flows, desktop flows, chatbots, environments, and makers, and shows you the percentage increase or decrease year-on-year.

 :::image type="content" source="media/pb-25.png" alt-text="YoY Adoption":::

-## Power Apps Adoption
+## Power Apps adoption

 The **Power Apps Adoption** page shows you further insights into how Power Apps is getting adopted in your organization.
 This page highlights total and monthly new users, and month-on-month growth of users.
-This page additionally shows Power Apps MAU and Premium MAU (Monthly Active Users) over time, and the number of apps using Azure, SharePoint, Dataverse as data sources.
+This page additionally shows Power Apps monthly active users (MAU) and Premium MAU over time, and the number of apps using Azure, SharePoint, and Dataverse as data sources.

 :::image type="content" source="media/pb-24.png" alt-text="Power Apps Adoption":::

 ### Desktop flows usage

-The **desktop flow usage** page provides an overview of UI-based RPA flow runs in your environment:
+The **Desktop flows usage** page provides an overview of UI-based robotic process automateion (RPA) flow runs in your environment:

 - Number of runs per date and desktop flow type
 - Total number of runs